Căile Ferate Române: InterRegio trains

-InterCity (discontinued)
+InterCity

-InterCity (IC) was CFR's premier train type and was used for daytime express services between major cities, as well as shuttle services between Bucharest and the Black Sea coast and the Carpathian mountain resorts.
-InterCity trains typically only stopped in large cities (generally of over 100,000 inhabitants).
-InterCity trains were the fastest out of all the train types, having an average speed of 87 km/h in 2004, and also used the most modern and comfortable rolling stock, rivaling the premier services of other European carriers.
-Due to this, InterCity prices included a significant supplement alongside the base fee.
+InterCity (IC) is CFR's premier train type and is used for daytime express services between major cities, as well as shuttle services between Bucharest and the Black Sea coast and the Carpathian mountain resorts.
+InterCity trains typically only stop in large cities (generally of over 100,000 inhabitants).
+InterCity trains are the fastest out of all the train types, having an average speed of 87 km/h in 2004, and also use the most modern and comfortable rolling stock, rivaling the premier services of other European carriers.
+Due to this, InterCity prices include a significant supplement alongside the base fee.

-The InterCity rolling stock was either new or refurbished (all IC rolling stock was built after 1995), with air-conditioning, power-plugs (in both 1st and 2nd class carriages) and plush bucket armchairs, as well as complimentary newspapers, free meals and airplane-like service in first class.
-These trains generally had a reputation for their high levels of comfort, cleanliness and service.
+The InterCity rolling stock is either new or refurbished (all IC rolling stock was built after 1995), with air-conditioning, power-plugs (in both 1st and 2nd class carriages) and plush bucket armchairs, as well as complimentary newspapers, free meals and airplane-like service in first class.
+These trains generally have a reputation for their high levels of comfort, cleanliness and service.
 The InterCity standard livery was usually grey and blue, especially in the case of the C160-class rolling stock, which is the newest type.
-Most InterCity rolling stock was open plan (no compartments).
-When CFR bought the Desiro DMUs, they were mostly used for InterCity trains, but due to complaints related to their comfort levels, they were replaced with standard cars for most routes and now the DESIRO DMUs are used for the Regio trains.
+Most InterCity rolling stock is open plan (no compartments).
+When CFR bought the Desiro DMUs, they were mostly used for InterCity trains, but due to complaints related to their comfort levels, they were replaced with standard cars for most routes and now the Desiro DMUs are used for the Regio trains.